 Venkata joined Watsi on April 17th, 2013.
 30 other people also joined Watsi on that day!
-Venkata's most recent donation traveled 8,600 miles to support Naw Eh, a refugee from Thailand, to fund a C-section for a high-risk pregnancy.
+Venkata's most recent donation traveled 8,500 miles to support Vacity, a 14-year-old girl from Kenya, for a thyroidectomy.

 Naw Eh is a 18-year-old woman from who lives with her family in a refugee camp in Thailand.
 Naw Eh moved to the refugee camp in 2019 from across the Burma border with hope to continue her education as her village only offered primary school.
 In 2020, Naw Eh met and married her husband in the refugee camp.
 Unable to work currently, every month, Naw Eh's household receives 770 baht (approx. 26 USD) to meet their daily needs.
 In her free time, Naw Eh likes to embroider traditional Karen clothes which she sells to earn more for their family.
 Naw Eh is currently expecting her second child, and doctors recommend that she deliver via a caesarean section (C-section) as Naw Eh was diagnosed with eclampsia.
 Eclampsia is a rare, but serious condition where high blood pressure results in seizures during pregnancy.
 The doctors at Mae Sariang Hospital believe a C-section will ensure the safety of both mother and child.
 Our medical partner, Burma Children Medical Fund, is helping Naw Eh undergo a C-section on February 10th.
 This procedure will cost $1,500, and Naw Eh is seeking support to fund this potentially life saving surgery for her and her baby.
 Naw Eh said: “I stopped weaving and embroidering clothes because my stomach is getting bigger making it hard to do.
 I am excited to have my second baby.”